climateinteractive/SDEverywhere/README.md

 ## Test your setup

-Test your installation by building and running test models in the `models` directory, and then comparing SDEverywhere output to Vensim x64 output.
+If you installed the sample models from the GitHub repo, you can test your installation by building and running the models in the `models` directory, and then comparing SDEverywhere output to Vensim x64 output.
 Each model has its own directory under `models` with the same name as the model.
+For instance:
 ~~~
 cd models/arrays
 sde test arrays
 ~~~

 If that worked OK, you have installed everything needed to use SDEverywhere.
-You can test *all* the test models too.
+You can test *all* the sample models too.
 ~~~
 cd src/tests
 ./modeltests